webLIPPLUME/website/pages/Home.md

 <div class="xnews">
 <dl>
   <dd> apr.
 2016.
-4 papers co-authored by Plume members have been accepted at the conference LICS 2016, to be held in New York in july.
+4 papers co-authored by Plume members have been accepted at the conference (<a href="http://lics.rwth-aachen.de/lics16/cfp.html"> LICS 2016 </a>, to be held in New York in july.
   <dd> jan.
 2016.
 The new GDRI network (CNRS/INdAM) on Linear Logic has started, with ENS de Lyon as one of its partners.
   <dd> jan.
 2016.
 Damien Pous has obtained an ERC starting grant (<a href="https://perso.ens-lyon.fr/damien.pous/covece/">CoVeCe project</a>)!
 See
   <a href="http://cnrs-hebdo.dr7.cnrs.fr/Hebdo//lettre.php?numero=99#actu2707">this page</a>.